 - Your Mom: He makes one of these jokes towards Mae.

-Possum Spring's city council members, of which Greg is the apparent leader for three other members: Colleen, Andrew, and Cathleen.
+Possum Spring's city council members, of which Gary is the apparent leader for three other members: Colleen, Andrew, and Cathleen.

 - Obstructive Bureaucrat: They vote down the homeless shelter proposed by Pastor Karen, even though the church had plenty of space and the shelter would have helped people.